 iGaming Business and Ficom Leisure are pleased to present the New Jersey iGaming Dashboard, providing revenue and product metrics on the state’s regulated market.

-It also provides quarterly figures, available via iGamingBusiness.com, on the Danish online market in the Denmark iGaming Dashboard, the Italian market in the Italy iGaming Dashboard, and the Portuguese market in the Portugal iGaming Dashboard.
+It also provides monthly figures, available via iGamingBusiness.com, on the Italian online market in the Italy iGaming Dashboard, as well as quarterly figures on the Spanish market in the Spain iGaming Dashboard, and the Portuguese market in the Portugal iGaming Dashboard.

 A European corporate advisory firm, Ficom Leisure is a specialist in all segments of the betting and gaming sector.